Close

 Decolonising Global Health: History and Legacy

-For those who would like to study with us but are unable to come to London for face to face teaching, we also provide a Distance Learning version of the History and Health study module.
+For those who would like to study with us but are unable to come to London for face to face teaching, we also provide a Distance Learning version of the History and Health course.
+This is available to enrolled MSc students, and also to anyone else as a standalone ‘Public Health (PHM) Individual Module’.
 For more information on how to apply, please visit this page.

 Cross-school Modules

 We are committed to contributing history lectures to other cross school modules in order to introduce historical perspectives.
-Martin Gorsky contributes to Principles of Social Research, Induction week History of the School, the NHS lecture series, and the forthcoming Evaluations module.
-Alex Mold contributes to Health Promotion Theory, Environment, Health and Sustainable Development and Social Epidemiology.
-Virginia Berridge contributes to Drugs, Alcohol and Tobacco.
+Centre members contribute lectures to modules and courses including: Principles of Social Research, Health Promotion Theory, Environment, Health and Sustainable Development; Social Epidemiology.; Drugs, Alcohol and Tobacco; the Diploma in Tropical Medicine and Hygiene.

 Research Degrees